ThisIsDemetrio/yang-furigana/README.md

 `<span yangFurigana="あした">明日</span>`

 Which one do you prefer?
 You might wanna check [the Wikipedia page](https://en.wikipedia.org/wiki/Furigana) to learn more about furigana in general.
 Also you can use it with the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).
 It's up to you.
+## How it looks
+Here's a [demo](https://carbammato.github.io/yang-docs/) with several examples.
+Give it a look, I'm sure you're gonna like it!

 ## How to include in your project